Skip to content

 We tend to think of the theatre as a quiet setting, but the operating theatre is anything but quiet.
 Once you're under, the operating room where you're having your Top Surgery done will be filled with occupational noise: the OR staff talking, machines whirring, metal instruments clanging, monitors and alarms beeping, and... the sound of music.

-According to a recent survey conducted by Spotify and Figure 1, nearly all (90%) of surgeons and surgical residents listen to music in the OR.
+According to a survey conducted by Spotify and Figure 1, nearly all (90%) of surgeons and surgical residents listen to music in the OR.
 (This is up from 63% reported in a 2008 study.)

 Smooth Operator: The Music Your Surgeon Is Listening To In the O.R.Music and healing arts once went hand in hand: The Chinese character for medicine includes the character for music.
 In ancient Greece, music was used to ease stress, promote sleep, and soothe pain.
 Native Americans and Africans use/d singing and chanting as part of their healing rituals.